-Historic Warwickshire family in £85m inheritance legal battle after eldest son snubbed
+Historic Warwickshire family in battle over estate's trust

-The family which owns a huge estate in South Warwickshire is currently locked in a legal battle over the ownership of its £85 million ancestral home.
+A huge South Warwickshire estate is currently locked in a legal battle over the running of its trusts.

-William Seymour, the Earl of Yarmouth, is battling to take over the 400-year-old family seat of Ragley Hall, having expected to take it over when he turned 30.
+William Seymour, the Earl of Yarmouth, is battling to remove and replace trustees of trusts which manage the estates and assets of the 400-year-old family seat of Ragley Hall.

-The couple - who run the St Maur liqueur business - are locked in the legal battle with the Marquess and Marchioness of Hertford, and Lord Yarmouth's three siblings Lady Gabriella Seymour, 32, Lord Edward Seymour, 30, and Lady Antonia Seymour.
+However, his parents the Marquess and Marchioness of Hertford, and Lord Yarmouth's three siblings Lady Gabriella Seymour, 32, Lord Edward Seymour, 30, and Lady Antonia Seymour, do not believe the trustees should be removed.

-The BBC reported the judge, Master James Brightwell, was told during a hearing the earl directly asked to take over the estate in 2023, and reportedly sent "hostile and inflammatory" emails to his mother Beatriz, 64, "questioning [his father's] mental capacity".
+The BBC reported the judge, Master James Brightwell, was told during a hearing the earl expected to take over the estate in 2023, and reportedly sent "hostile and inflammatory" emails to his mother Beatriz, 64, "questioning [his father's] mental capacity".

 Meanwhile Lord Yarmouth and his wife claim they were kicked out of their cottage on the Ragley Estate and the trustees of the estate had clashed with him over payments for his two children's private school fees.